 - Formatting Your Text – Essential Information

 This section covers how you should format your text.
 The editor is plain text, so text formatting requires some basic markup.
-The structure of your novel is also inferred by how you use the title headings.
+The structure of your novel is also inferred by how you use headings.
 Tags and references are implemented by simple codes.

 - Keyboard Shortcuts – Optional / Lookup

 This section lists all the keyboard shortcuts in novelWriter and what they do.
 Most of the shortcuts are also listed next to the menu items inside the app, or in tool tips, so this section is mostly for reference.